 Pagination

-Pagination lets you iterate through large sets returned by a query.
+Pagination lets you iterate through large Sets returned by a query.

 This guide covers default pagination, customizing page size, and accessing paginated results within FQL queries.